Karate Classes In Notting Hill

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Notting Hill .
+We bring these 3 activities together to bring you a complete Karate tuition experience in Notting Hill .

 (info courtesy of: Karate Class in Notting Hill )